Free · Open source · No signup

 Web companion

-• Sign in with Steam — same OpenID flow, same identity
+• Sign in with Steam — same identity, same live feed

 • Zero install, zero download, works on Chromebooks